Generalized Convolution Quadrature for non smooth sectorial problems: Introduction

 \section{Introduction}

 Given a function $f$, we consider the approximation of linear Volterra convolutions in the abstract form

 where the convolution kernel $k$ is allowed to be vector-valued, on an arbitrary time mesh

 We also consider the resolution of convolution equations like \eqref{convolution}, where the data is $c$ and the goal is to approximate $f$.
 The efficient discretization of \eqref{convolution} and, more generally, equations involving memory terms like \eqref{convolution}, has been an active field of research for decades due to the many applications involved.
-Indeed the kernel can be scalar valued, such as $k(t)=t^{\gamma}$ with $\gamma>-1$, as it is the case for the fractional integral, transparent boundary conditions, impedance boundary conditions, etc., can be a matrix or even an operator, such as $k(t)=\e^{At}$, meaning the semigroup generated by the operator $A$, as it appears in the variation of constants formula for abstract initial value problems, or can even be a distribution, like the Dirac delta, in the boundary integral formulation of wave problems.
+Indeed the kernel can be scalar valued, such as $k(t)=t^{\gamma}$ with $\gamma>-1$, as it is the case for the fractional integral \cite{BanLo20,JingRebecca_fi}, transparent boundary conditions \cite{Schadle+_tbc,LuScha2002}, impedance boundary conditions \cite{HipLoPa2014}, etc., can be a matrix or even an operator, such as $k(t)=\e^{At}$, meaning the semigroup generated by the operator $A$, as it appears in the variation of constants formula for abstract initial value problems \cite{SchaLoLuPa}, see also \cite{CuLuPa} for other operator-valued kernels, or can even be a distribution, like the Dirac delta, in the boundary integral formulation of wave problems \cite[Chapter 2]{BanSay22}.

 Lubich's Convolution Quadrature (CQ) \cite{Lu88I} is nowadays a very well established family of numerical methods for the approximation of these problems, but its construction and analysis is strongly limited to uniform time meshes, where $t_n=nh$, with $h=\frac{T}{N}$ fixed.
 CQ schemes never require the evaluation of the convolution kernel $k$, which, as mentioned above, is allowed to be weakly singular at the origin, be defined in a distributional sense \cite{Lu94} or even not known analytically.
-Instead, the Laplace transform $K$ of $k$ is used, namely
+Instead, the Laplace transform $K$ of $k$ is used, the so called {\em transfer operator}, namely

 for a certain abscissa $\sigma \in \bR$.
 The application of the CQ requires a bound of the form